john-itcsolutions/cheirrs/README.md

 _____________________________________________________________

-## Enter kubernetes-worker-2, to set-up an iot server with node-red.
+## Enter kubernetes-worker-0, to set-up an iot server with node-red, on the same vm as smart-web.

-`juju ssh <machine-number-worker-2>`
+`juju ssh <machine-number-worker-0>`

 ## Get: node-red (To install nodejs and npm: